meruen/sso-lang-editor-ui/README.md

 # sso-lang-editor-ui

-**sso-lang-editor-ui** is an Open Source editor to handle with Saint Seiya Online translation files.
+**sso-lang-editor-ui** is an Open Source editor to handle Saint Seiya Online translation files.
 It supports most versions of `lang_data.data` and currently only available for Windows.

 It uses SQLite3 for indexing translation folders and elements result in an overwall performance when searching.